logv/sybil/docs/ABOUT.md

 how sybil works
 ---------------

-Sybil has two parts: the ingestion / digestion system and the query engine
+Sybil consists of the ingestion / digestion system and the query engine

 During the ingestion (and digestion) phase, Sybil reads records of data containing strings, integers and sets off stdin, then collates and writes the